LDeng928/inventory-management/README.md

 1. Product controllers: created four controllers.
 First is to list all products.
 Second is to see the details of a specific product.
 Third is the get function on create a new product.
 Fourth is the post function on create a new product.
 2. Added product_detail view
 3. Added product_form view

+#### March 3 commit

+1. Added 2 new packages, fileupload and session.
+You will need to run npm install
+2. Session log in is fully functional.
+Added users collection on MongoDB.